woossi0/suite/docs/usermanual/source/processing/processes/bufferfc.rst

 Description
 -----------

-This process takes a feature collection and applies a buffer to each feature.
+The ``gs:BufferFeatureCollection`` process takes a feature collection and applies a buffer to each feature.
 The buffer length can be a fixed value for all features supplied as a process input, or can be variable, the value taken from an attribute in the feature collection.
 The two parameters can be used together as well, with a certain static buffer added to as variable buffer.

 Inputs and outputs
 ------------------